maxamillion/ansible-openshift_origin/README.md

 Author: Adam Miller

-#NOTE - THIS IS A WORK IN PROGRESS, THINK "BETA" QUALITY.
-This playbook is currently undergoing a refactor in order to take advantage of some of the new features available in Ansible 1.3.

-If you'd like to find the old version then feel free to checkout the branch named v0.9.

-I've bumped this from "Alpha" to "Beta" quality because I've done a full deploy using the playbook but there are still a couple rough edges I want to clean up as well as refactor some tasks to be "cleaner".
+This playbook will continue to go through refactoring to support more sophisticated deployments of OpenShift but it works in it's current state for "All in One" OpenShift deployments.

 # About

-This playbook helps install [OpenShift Origin](https://www.openshift.com/open-source) Platform As A Service.
+This playbook helps install [OpenShift Origin](https://openshift.github.io) Platform As A Service.

-Currently this playbook only supports installing on a single machine or (single-node install) which that the OpenShift Broker and OpenShift Node services are running on the same machine.
+Currently this playbook only supports installing on a single machine or (all-in-one install) which that the OpenShift Broker and OpenShift Node services are running on the same machine.
 This can be done on bare metal, in a virtual machine, or in a cloud instance as OpenShift only depends upon the Operating System (with SELinux, cgroups, and PAM magic under the hood).